tino-q/hash-linked-logger-typescript/README.md

 This is a node-typescript API for securing logs in a csv file.
 Each log has a hash which is calculated from the previous log hash, the log message and a nonce.
 Requests attempting to write an entry must generate a proof of work by finding the nonce that returns a hash with NONCE_AMOUNT_ZEROS (currently set at 2) at the beginning.

+As so we can guarantee the integrity of the databse by re-calculating all the hashes.

 Parallel requestes "compete" to find the nonce faster and secure themselves the entry in the log.

 An example log file: